reber0/Rpscan/README.md

-  -st {tcp,masscan}    Port scan type, default is masscan -t THREAD            The number of threads, default is 30 threads -r RATE              Port scan rate, default is 2000 -c                   Check host is alive before port scan, default is True -a                   Is full port scanning, default is False -s                   Whether to get port service, default is False
+  -st {tcp,masscan}    Port scan type, default is masscan -t THREAD            The number of threads, default is 30 threads -r RATE              Port scan rate, default is 2000 -a                   Is full port scanning, default is False -s                   Whether to get port service, default is True -c                   Check host is alive before port scan, default is True
 ```

 ### 使用